appsdock/docs/src/exceptions.md

 ## 12000

-!!! danger "Cannot find ssh key pairs for this installation."
+!!! danger "The SSH key pairs for this installation could not be found."
     Unfortunately, there is currently no detailed description available.
 ### Reasons

-AppsDock OS is not installed yet.
+- AppsDock OS is not installed yet.
-* Could not create ssh key pairs.
+- Could not create SSH key pairs.
 ### Solutions

-Check current installation and eventually run `adk install`
+- Check current installation and eventually run `adk install`
-* Run `adk util:ssh-gen` for generating new key pairs.
+- Run `adk util:ssh-gen` for generating new key pairs.
 Please note: All current auth session will not work anymore.

 ## 12001

-!!! danger "The username doest not match with any existing user."
+!!! danger "The username does not match with any existing user."
     Unfortunately, there is currently no detailed description available.
 ### Reasons

-The entered username does not exist.
+- The entered username does not exist.
-* The entered password is wrong or does not related to the username.
+- The password entered is incorrect or does not belong to the user name.
 ### Solutions

-Check the username and try again.
+- Check the username and try again.
-* Account may not exist now, please contact your account administrator.
+- Account may not exist now, please contact your account administrator.

 ## 12002

-!!! danger "An initialized user account is not enabled for authentication."
+!!! danger "The initialized user account not enabled for authentication."
     Unfortunately, there is currently no detailed description available.
-### Reasons
+### Reason

-The user account has been created recently and requires an action of the account owner for activation.
+- The user account has been created recently and requires an action of the account owner for activation.
 ### Solutions

-Check your email inbox for an activation email and complete the account activation by following the instructions.
+- Check your email inbox for an activation email and complete the account activation by following the instructions.
-* Contact the user account administrator and request for a new activation email.
+- Contact the user account administrator and request for a new activation email.

 ## 12003

-!!! danger "A potentially auth bruteforce attack has been detected."
+!!! danger "A potential bruteforce attack was detected."
     Unfortunately, there is currently no detailed description available.
-### Reasons
+### Reason

-Frequently failed login attempts.
+- Frequently failed login attempts.
-### Solutions
+### Solution

-Try again shortly.
+- Try again shortly.

 ## 12004

-!!! danger "Wrong password."
+!!! danger "The password is wrong."
     Unfortunately, there is currently no detailed description available.
-### Reasons
+### Reason

-Username or password is wrong.
+- Username or password is wrong.
-### Solutions
+### Solution

-Check entered username and password and try again.
+- Check entered username and password and try again.

 ## 12005

-!!! danger "User account is locked."
+!!! danger "The user account is locked."
     Unfortunately, there is currently no detailed description available.
-### Solutions
+### Solution

-Contact the user account administrator.
+- Contact the user account administrator.

 ## 12006

-!!! danger "User account is inactive."
+!!! danger "The user account is inactive."
     Unfortunately, there is currently no detailed description available.
-### Solutions
+### Solution

-Contact the user account administrator.
+- Contact the user account administrator.